JuanCS96/IMUcap/README.md

 ### Fourth screen
 <div>
+    <p><br> Fourth screen shows the simulation of the user motion on a skeletal model in real-time. <br></p>
     <img src="https://github.com/JuanCS96/MOCAPocket/blob/main/images/fourth.jpg" style="height: 40%; width:40%;"/>
-    <p><br><br> Fourth screen shows the simulation of the user motion on a skeletal model in real-time.
-Camera view can be modify as follow: <br> - Slide horizontaly or verticaly with one finger to rotate the view            around the model. <br> - With two fingers pinch to zoom in and spread to zoom out. <br> -  Two fingers pan to move the model horizontaly and verticaly.</p>
+    <p><br><br> Camera view can be modify as follow: <br> - Slide horizontaly or verticaly with one finger to rotate the view around the model. <br> - With two fingers pinch to zoom in and spread to zoom out. <br> -  Two
+    fingers pan to move the model horizontaly and verticaly. <br> -  Top right button reset the view.
+Top left button go back. </p>
 </div>

 ---